-Of the eight customers who testified at the Asheville public hearing, only two customers raised issues about service or quality, while several of the customers made positive comments about the service they receive, CWSNC personnel, and/or water quality.
+Of the eight witnesses who testified at the Asheville public hearing, only two raised issues about service or quality, while several of the customers made positive comments about the service they receive, CWSNC personnel, and/or water quality.
 All of the witnesses expressed concern about the proposed percentage increase in rates.

-Witness Brown testified as to mailing efficiencies and as to the unfriendliness of CWSNC staff.
-CWSNC personnel investigated witness Brown's concerns and responded to her concerns in writing with the results of the investigation.
-Witness Jarvis testified as to his concerns about water quality, indicating he does not drink the water provided by CWSNC and that the water leaves a ring around his commode.
-In reviewing customer records for this system for the period January 1, 2014 to July 31, 2015, CWSNC determined that there had been only one taste or odor complaint.
-CWSNC personnel also discussed with witness Jarvis his concern over toilet staining and pointed out that the cause is most likely from airborne bacteria.
+Ms. Brown testified as to mailing efficiencies and as to the unfriendliness of CWSNC staff.
+CWSNC personnel investigated Ms. Brown's concerns and responded to her concerns in writing with the results of the investigation.
+Mr. Jarvis testified as to his concerns about water quality, indicating he does not drink the water provided by CWSNC and that the water leaves a ring around his commode.
+In reviewing customer records for this system for the period January 1, 2014 to

+July 31, 2015, CWSNC determined that there had been only one (1) taste or odor complaint.
+CWSNC personnel also discussed with Mr. Jarvis his concern over toilet staining and pointed out the cause as most likely to be airborne bacteria.
+Raleigh